couple playing customer engagement game

 Post on X

 Take this example from Adidas, which celebrates Boston Marathon competitors and their accomplishments.
-Elements of this video have been personalised to celebrate each individual’s specific achievements.
+Elements of this video have been personalized to celebrate each individual’s specific achievements.
 Snapshots, timestamps and milestones were captured throughout the race and incorporated into each participant’s video.
 Each attention-grabbing segment inspires a sense of pride, accomplishment and transformation in the competitor — and just might motivate them to return for the following year’s race.

 Time To Take Action